CiscoISE/terraform-provider-ciscoise/docs/resources/tacacs_server_sequence.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on TacacsServerSequence.
-  This resource allows the client to update a TACACS server sequence.
-    This resource deletes a TACACS server sequence.
-    This resource creates a TACACS server sequence.
+  This resource allows the client to update a TACACS server sequence.This resource deletes a TACACS server sequence.This resource creates a TACACS server sequence.
 ---

 # ciscoise_tacacs_server_sequence (Resource)

 It manages create, read, update and delete operations on TacacsServerSequence.

-  This resource allows the client to update a TACACS server sequence.
+  - This resource allows the client to update a TACACS server sequence.
-  This resource deletes a TACACS server sequence.
+  - This resource deletes a TACACS server sequence.
-  This resource creates a TACACS server sequence.
+  - This resource creates a TACACS server sequence.

 ## Example Usage